phol/docs/content/en/docs/install-locally/index.md

 - [Download _Book_ Template](https://github.com/wowchemy/starter-book/archive/master.zip)
   - Or with Git: `git clone https://github.com/wowchemy/starter-book.git`

+If you downloaded a template, **extract the ZIP** file's contents to a folder.

 Then open your **Terminal** (Mac/Linux) or **Powershell** (Windows) app and [use the `cd` command to navigate](https://www.4winkey.com/windows-10/change-directory-in-cmd-on-windows-10-via-command-line.html) to your website folder.

+- On Windows, for example: `cd ~\Downloads\starter-academic-master\starter-academic-master\`
+- On Mac or Linux, for example: `cd ~/Downloads/starter-academic-master/starter-academic-master/`

 View your site by running the following command: